Sellers: Cheryl and Grant Mitchell

-Their property: A tired 1970s freehold townhouse featuring three bedrooms on a small flat section in Grammar Zones.
+Their property: A traditional villa with 4 bedrooms plus rumpus.
+Mostly refurbished on a full section in Grammar Zones.

-Marketing: We advertised in the Property Press (small 1/16th size colour advertisements) and placed regular ads in the NZ Herald.
-Initially the CV of $415,000 was advertised, then 3 weeks later the price of $620,000.
-After 8 weeks on the market the price was reduced to $539,000.
-We erected a small (900x700mm) non-photo signboard on the front fence.
-The home featured on the websites www.barfoot.co.nz and www.realestate.co.nz.
-Colour glossy A4 size brochures were distributed throughout the neighbourhood, were handed out at open homes, attached to the sign and displayed prominently in the B&T Remuera branch office & window.
-The property featured in my regular flyer distribution to more than 2000 Remuera residents.
+Marketing: We advertised weekly in the Property Press (full then half page colour advertisements) and the NZ Herald (quarter pages).
+We erected a photo signboard on the front fence.
+The home featured on the websites www.barfoot.co.nz , www.trademe.co.nz and www.realestate.co.nz (feature listings attracted 10 times more hits than most standard listings).
+Colour glossy A4 size brochures were distributed throughout the neighbourhood, attached to the sign and displayed prominently in the B&T Remuera branch office & window.